davitwbd/EstacionamentoWeb/README.md

 - Only one ManegedBean (ControllerBean) - JSF.
 - Some screenshots in xhtml using PrimeFaces.

-This project does not pretend to represent a complete system, but to apply the knowledge of these technologies and contribute.

   Libraries Used:
   - Java
   - Morraja JSF      (javax.faces-2.2.8)